 Nine new COVID-19 cases in Renfrew County

-In the latest case summary update, RCDHU says there are two people in the hospital with the virus.
+As of the latest case summary update, two people are in the hospital with the virus, no one is in the intensive care unit.

 There are nine active outbreaks of COVID-19 in the region.

-Five are at schools, two are marked as community outbreaks, and two are marked as workplace outbreaks.
+Five are marked as school outbreaks, two are marked as community outbreaks, and two are marked as workplace outbreaks.

 -